Section 5 – Employees

 If a stock option plan pertains to shares of a Canadian controlled private corporation (CCPC), the amount of the benefit is normally taxable as employment income in the year of disposal of the shares.
 In such a situation, the employee is entitled to the above-mentioned deductions provided the shares are kept for at least two years, even if the price paid for the shares is less than their FMV at the date the stock option is granted.

-On June 17, 2019, the federal government released draft legislation to amend the stock option tax regime.
+In 2019, the federal government released draft legislation to amend the stock option tax regime.
 The draft legislation provides that the preferential treatment would be subject to an annual limit of $200,000 per employee, based on the value of the underlying shares at the time the options are granted.
-These new rules, which are expected to apply to stock options granted on or after January 1, 2020, would not apply to options granted by a CCPC, start-ups, emerging or scale-up companies.
+These new rules would not apply to options granted by a CCPC, start-ups, emerging or scale-up companies.
+The government confirmed its intention to release an update of these proposals, including their application date, in connection with its 2020 budget.
+At the date of publication, these measures have not been published since the 2020 budget was postponed due to the COVID-19 crisis.